 Allée Marc-Vivien Foé, a tribute to a champion gone to soon

-For a couple of years now, a street along Stade Bollaert-Delelis is named after Marc-Vivien Foé, former midfielder of RC Lens and part of the league winning squad of 1998.
+For a couple of years now, a street along Stade Bollaert-Delelis is named after Marc-Vivien Foé, former midfielder of RC Lens and part of the league-winning squad of 1998.
 In 2003, the Cameroonian died tragically suffering a cardiac arrest on the pitch, aged only 28.
 Live on television, for viewers all over the world.
 His number at Lens, 17, has been retired since.

 A pre-match beer at Muriel

-Not a single bar in Lens that doesn't wear the colours of RC Lens, but of all, we think Chez Muriel at the Rue Edouard Bollaert is the most special one.
+Not a single bar in Lens doesn't wear the colours of RC Lens, but of all, we think Chez Muriel on the Rue Edouard Bollaert is the most special one.
 The café was opened by former player Lanislas Smid long ago and has been a meeting point for fans of Sang et Or throughout the years.

 Goosebumps during Les Corons